 After FDISK creates the new partition, you'll need to reboot before DOS can recognize the new partition information.
 Like all DOS operating systems, FreeDOS identifies the hard drive information only when it boots up.
 So if you create or delete any disk partitions, you'll need to reboot so FreeDOS recognizes the changed partition information.
 FDISK reminds you to reboot, so you don't forget.

-You can reboot by stopping and restarting the QEMU virtual machine, but I prefer to reboot FreeDOS from the FreeDOS command line, using the FreeDOS Advanced Power Management (FDADPM) tool.
+You can reboot by stopping and restarting the QEMU virtual machine, but I prefer to reboot FreeDOS from the FreeDOS command line, using the FreeDOS Advanced Power Management (FDAPM) tool.
 To reboot, type the command

-FDADPM /WARMBOOT and FreeDOS reboots itself.
+FDAPM /WARMBOOT and FreeDOS reboots itself.